Poikilos/integratoredu/README.md

 ## Key Features
 * Bill parents/guardians for minors who come before school or stay after school
 * Track students who come to school late or leave early (for attendance purposes)
+* Makes a sound (on operating systems where available, such as Linux and possibly Windows and Mac OS X; not tested on Android; doesn't seem to work on older iPads)

 ## Upgrade Instructions
 * use etc/upgrade-data-20171008 to migrate to the intermediate structure used by all versions before Nov 9.